feedfm/Airplay2ndScreen/README.md

 ### Airplay vs Screen Mirroring
 Why pick screen mirroring over Airplay?
 * The reason we consider this method to be superior is as a developer you get far more flexibility on what is shown to the user on the external screen.
-The demo included shows a basic interface on the TV or external screen but it can be modified to show just about anything while pure Airplay will sevearly limit you to just showing the video with default playback controls and nothing else.
+The demo included shows a basic interface on the TV or external screen but it can be modified to show just about anything while pure Airplay will severely limit you to just showing the video with default playback controls and nothing else.
 * In mirroring both the Audio streams are automatically moved the TV wihout any issues, while in case of Airplay only a single stream can played at any given time.

 Using Scene Delegates